 - 6.1 Legal Defense.
-The District shall provide a legal defense to the Superintendent in connection with any and all demands, claims, suits, actions, or any legal proceedings brought against the Superintendent in an official capacity, for acts or omissions occurring within the course and scope of the Superintendent's employment, to the extent permitted by law.
-The District shall indemnify the Superintendent against any and all awards, judgments, settlements, or any form of monetary compensation arising out of any demand, claim, suit, action, or legal proceeding brought against the Superintendent, in an official capacity, for acts or omissions occurring within the course and scope of the Superintendent's employment, to the extent permitted by law. - 6.2 Dispute with District.
-The Board shall not provide a legal defense or indemnification for any demand, claim, suit, action, or any legal proceeding between the Superintendent and the District, its agent, servants, employees, or subordinates. - 6.3 Misconduct.
-Notwithstanding anything in this Section or in the Contract to the contrary, the District shall not be obligated to defend or indemnify the Superintendent in the event it is determined that the demand, claim, suit, action, or legal proceeding against the Superintendent is the result of: - a.
-An act or omission that involves intentional misconduct or a knowing violation of the law; or - b.
-A transaction from which the Superintendent received an improper benefit. - 6.4 Insurance.
-The District may fulfill its obligation under this Section by purchasing insurance coverage as determined by the Board. - VII.
-Extension.
-At any time during the Contract, the Board may, in its discretion extend the term of the Contract and reissue the Contract, adding one year to the term.
-Extension of the Contract may be considered as part of the annual evaluation process under Section IV of this Contract.
-Failure to extend or to
+TI1e District shall provide a legal defense to the Superintendent in connection with any and all demands, claims, suits, actions, or any legal proceedings brought against the Superintendent in an official capacity, for acts or omissions occurring within the course and scope of the Superintendent's employment, to the extent permitted by law.
+The District shall indemnify the Superintendent against any and all all awards, judgments, settlements, or any form of monetary compensation arising out of any demand, claim, suit, action, or legal proceeding brought against the Superintendent, in an official capacity, for acts or omissions occurring within the course and scope of the Superintendent's employment, to the extent permitted by law. - 6.2 Dispute with District.
+The Board shall not provide a legal defense or indemnification for any demand, claim, suit, action, or any legal proceeding between the Superintendent and the District, its agent, servants, employees, or subordinates. - Misconduct.
+Notwithstanding anything in this Section VI or in the Contract to the contrary, the District shall not be obligated to defend or indemnify the Superintendent in the event it is determined that the demand, claim, suit, action, or legal proceeding against the Superintendent is the result of: - A. An act or omission that involves intentional misconduct or a knowing violation of the law; - B. A transaction from which the Superintendent received an improper benefit; - C. An act that involves gross negligence or intent to violate a person's clearly established legal rights; or - D. An act that involves criminal conduct. - 6.4 Insurance.
+The District may fulfill its obligation under this Section by purchasing insurance coverage as determined by the Board.